kdeldycke/click-extra/docs/sphinx.md

 This is perfect for documentation, as it shows both the source code of the CLI and its results.

 See for instance how the CLI code is properly rendered as a Python code block with syntax highlighting.
-And how the invokation of that CLI renders into a terminal session with ANSI coloring of output.
+And how the invocation of that CLI renders into a terminal session with ANSI coloring of output.

 You can then invoke that CLI again with its ``--name`` option: